davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 To setup a game of Storm of Istra, you need at least two players for Player versus Player (PVP) and at least one player and one Game Master for Player versus Environment (PVE).

 Each participant rolls initiative to see who goes first.
 A simple opposed roll using 1D20 is used, the high roller begins, ties are rerolled.
-If there are more than two players they can in roll off to see who goes next or just use the standard board game rule, the next player to the left.
+If there are more than two players they can in roll off to see who goes next or just use the standard board game rule, the next player to the left goes after the winner in a circle.

 ### Building the battlefield